tfabris/BlueGigaEmpeg/README.md

 - If the pairing doesn't work the first time, also try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.

+- When the pairing is completed, turn the volume all the way up to 0.0 db on the empeg front panel, and from now on, you control the the volume level from the car stereo controls.

 Car and empeg should be playing nicely together now, assuming everything else is working correctly.
 Audio from the empeg comes out of your car stereo's speakers, the stereo's track change controls will change tracks on the empeg, and the track titles will appear on the car stereo's screen.
-If there is audio but the track change controls and track titles do not work, see the section titled "Test AVRCP behavior and set serial port crossover jumpers if needed", located elsewhere in this document.
+If there is good audio, but the track change controls and track titles do not work, see the section titled "Test AVRCP behavior and set serial port crossover jumpers if needed", located elsewhere in this document.

 After you have successfully paired with your car stereo, you should not need to pair it again each time you get in the car.
 It should automatically reconnect each time you start your car.

-Some car stereos will let you pair your phone and the BlueGigaEmpeg at the same time.
+Some car stereos will let you pair your phone and the empeg at the same time.
 My Honda allows me to do this.
 When pairing, the touch screen lets me choose whether the paired device is a "phone" device or a "music" device.
 I choose to pair my phone as a phone, and the empeg Car as a music device.
 Then, each time I start my car, they both pair up correctly.
 I can use the steering wheel controls to initiate a speakerphone call which automatically mutes and pauses the music from the empeg.

 ###  Technical details and troubleshooting: